Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Supplementary Results and Experiment Details

-The comparison with DANN \citep{cornford2021} highlights the advantages of our methods. \Figref{comparison} shows that our model consistently outperforms DANN across all tested VGG architectures.
-Besides, the performance advantage of our methods widens as the network depth increases.
-The accuracy gap grows from a modest 0.57\% on VGG-8 to a substantial 3.08\% on VGG-19.
-This trend strongly suggests that our proposed mechanisms, E-I Init and E-I Prop, are particularly effective at preserving stable signal propagation and enabling effective learning in very deep architectures.
+Comparison with DANN \citep{cornford2021} highlights the advantage of our method. \Figref{comparison} shows that our method consistently and significantly outperforms DANN across all tested VGG architectures.
+Statistical analysis confirms that these improvements are statistically significant ($p < 0.01$ for VGG-8 and $p < 0.001$ for deeper models).
+Notably, the advantage of our method increases as the network depth increases.
+The performance gap widens from $0.87\%$ on VGG-8 to $2.65\%$ on VGG-19.
+This trend strongly suggests that our proposed mechanisms, E-I Init and E-I Prop, are more effective at preserving stable signal propagation and facilitating effective learning in very deep architectures.